Physics Candidacy FAQs

 How do I know if I'm ready to hold my candidacy meeting?

-• If your candidacy is delayed into the summer or early in the following fall term due only to scheduling constraints, you will still need to petition for extended registration with the Dean's office.
+- If your candidacy is delayed beyond the summer of your third year and into the following fall term due only to scheduling constraints, you will still need to petition for extended registration with the Dean's office.
 If you have the commitment of your committee and a date set, your petition will likely be accepted.

 How do I assemble my candidacy committee?